-It is unlawful for a candidate to receive anonymous gifts or loans totalling \$500 or more.
-This includes gifts or loans where the name, address or other required details of the donor are not known to the candidate.
+It is unlawful for a group of candidates to receive anonymous gifts or loans totalling \$500 or more.
+This includes gifts or loans where the name, address or other required details of the donor are not known to the group.